-- A. Formulate and answer questions that can be proven with data (bar graphs, pictographs, tally charts and/or tables) - B. Interpret, construct and draw conclusions from bar graphs, pictographs, tally charts and/or tables - Form and justify an opinion on whether a given statement is reasonable based on a comparison to data
+- A. Formulate and answer questions that can be proven with data (bar graphs, pictographs and/or tally charts) - B. Collect, organize and display relevant data to answer questions - C. Discuss whether a prediction or statement is likely or unlikely based on a comparison to the data